Police: 3 killed in shootout involving outlaw biker gangs at New Mexico motorcycle rally

 State Police said 41-year-old Christopher Garcia, also of Texas, has been arrested on suspicion of cocaine possession after being treated at a hospital.

-Three other men belonging to motorycle gangs were injured in the shootout, but their names haven’t been released yet, authorities said.
+Three other men belonging to motorcycle gangs were injured in the shootout, but their names haven’t been released yet, authorities said.

 The town’s calendar touted the 41st annual Red River Memorial Motorcycle Rally, saying “Get ready for the rumble as 28,000 bikers from all different backgrounds line Main Street for one crazy party.”